 Think about the money at stake before moving forward with your enforcement lawsuit

-To hire an attorney, take off time for work, and pay court costs is all that stands in your way of recouping past due child support that is owed to you by your ex-spouse.
-If that amount of child support has crept up to $20,000 then I would say to go ahead and file your enforcement lawsuit.
+To hire an attorney, take off time for work, and pay court costs is all that stands in your way of recouping past due child support owed to you by your ex-spouse.
+If that amount of child support has crept up to $20,000, I would say go ahead and file your enforcement lawsuit.
 That $20,000 could end up being $50,000 before you know it.
 Clear history and willingness to violate the court's orders make this a no-brainer.

 On the other hand, it would not make much sense for you to hire an attorney and prosecute a child support enforcement case when you are only owed $2,000 in support.
-Again, your ex-spouse may be working through an issue with his company’s human resources department and that would explain why you are owed those few thousand dollars.
-If you file your enforcement case after only a month or two you may pay more for your attorney than you get back in child support.
+Again, your ex-spouse may be working through an issue with his company's human resources department, which would explain why you are owed those few thousand dollars.
+If you file your enforcement case after only a month or two, you may pay more for your attorney than you get back in child support.

 What may your ex-spouse do in response to your enforcement petition?

-If you file an enforcement petition against your espouses then you may wind up being the recipient of a lawsuit, yourself.
+If you file an enforcement petition against your spouses, then you may wind up being the recipient of a lawsuit yourself.
 Your spouse can always file a counter-petition for enforcement against you if you have violated the court order.
-Or, if there is some aspect of your court order that needs to be changed then your spouse may also file a modification suit.
+Or, if there is some aspect of your court order needs to be changed, then your spouse may also file a modification suit.
 Maybe a new work schedule makes it next to impossible to pick up your child on time on Friday evenings.
-Well, if you have gone ahead and filed an enforcement lawsuit it could make sense to use this opportunity to address this problem as well.
+Well, if you have gone ahead and filed an enforcement lawsuit, it could make sense to use this opportunity to address this problem as well.